SydneyHero

 Almost a month later, another set of organs was ready for Sydney.

-With the second set of donor organs, Sydney's doctors had the opportunity to utilize the NMP system.
+With the second set of donor organs, Sydney’s doctors had the opportunity to utilize an innovative piece of technology.
 They wanted to keep the donated organs as healthy as possible before and during the surgery, ensuring the most effective procedure and the best outcome for Sydney.

 "Every minute an organ spends not working in a body, its cells start to break down.
 An organ sitting on ice is only viable after about 4 to 6 hours," Dr. Davies said.
 "NMP keeps warm oxygen-rich blood pumping through it, mimicking the body's natural conditions."